bahrus/trans-render/README.md

 An explanation for the second and third parameters is needed.

 Templates shine most when they are created once, and cloned repeatedly as needed.
-What this means in the context of a JS module, is that they should be cached somewhere, and instances cloned from the cache.
+What this means, in the context of a JS module, is that they should be cached somewhere, and instances cloned from the cache.
 The use of the third parameter, symbol, ensures that no two disparate code snippets will trample over each other.
 But which "cache" to use?
 The easiest, sledgehammer approach would be to cache it in self or globalThis.
 But there is likely a cost to caching lots of things in such a global area, as the lookups are likely to grow (logarithmically perhaps).

 Caching inside the renderContext object (ctx) may be too tepid, because the renderContext is likely to be created with each instance of a web component.